 It is best to collect the routine sample at the beginning of the week.
 Many labs do not accept samples at the end of the week or on weekends.
-Even if your lab does accept samples, it is often hard for a water system to respond properly to sample results on a Friday afternoon or weekend day.
+Even if your lab does accept samples, it is often hard for a water system to respond to sample results on a Friday afternoon or weekend day.

-Avoid collecting routine coliform samples during weeks that contain holidays and vacations unless you know trained staff and lab capacity are available to respond to unsatisfactory sample results.
+Avoid collecting routine coliform samples during weekes that contain holidays and vacations unless you know trained staff and lab capacity are available to respond to unsatisfactory sample results.

-REPEAT COLIFORM SAMPLES AND TRIGGERED SOURCE SAMPLES The Total Coliform Rule requires the collection of repeat samples within 24 when routine distribution system sample is unsatisfactory.
+REPEAT COLIFORM SAMPLES AND TRIGGERED SOURCE SAMPLES.

+The Total Coliform Rule requires the collection of repeat samples within 24 hours when routine distribution system sample is unsatisfactory.

 The Groundwater Rule requires you to collect source samples from every source that was in use when you collected the routine sample.
+Determination of which source was in use when the triggered sample was taken will be made by reviewing the source well production records for the day the sample was collected and finding which source(s) were producing water.